cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 = When exporting .csv containing european special characters , I want to open this csv in Excel without extra actions = You  should open tab "CSV" and set up ISO-8859-1 as codepage.

+= Preview shows wrong values,  I use Summary mode = This button processes only first 5 orders by default, so you should run the export to see correct values.

 = Can I request any new feature ? =
 Yes, you can email a request to aprokaev@gmail.com.
 We intensively develop this plugin.